open-feature/ofep/OFEP-metric-hooks.md

 ### Semantic conventions

-All above metrics should carry OpenTelemetry semantic convention defined attributes [3] so that any metric processor can reliably process metrics produced by the hook.
+All above metrics should carry OpenTelemetry semantic conventions defined attributes [3] so that any metric processor can reliably process metrics produced by the hook.

 ## Example